SARASOTA DUI ATTORNEY

 If this is not your first refusal of lawful blood, breath or urine test, the penalties will be more severe.
 For those who refused a prior lawful breath, blood or urine test, your license will be suspended for 18 months, and an additional misdemeanor charge of “refusal” will be brought against you.

-It is possible to preserve your driver’s license.
-Contact a lawyer for more information regarding the administrative process to help preserve your driving privilege.
+It is possible to save your driver’s license.
+Contact us for more information regarding the administrative process to help preserve your driving privilege.

 Act Quickly! - Florida 10 Day Rule